GNegroLab/Spontaneous-phase-separation-and-pattern-formation-in-a-lyotropic-nematic-mixture/README.md

 # Spontaneous-phase-separation-and-pattern-formation-in-a-lyotropic-nematic-mixture
-Repository for codes and data for phase separation in presence of orientational order
+Repository for codes and data accompaning "Spontaneous phase separation and pattern formation in a lyotropic nematic mixture". "https://arxiv.org/abs/2602.11101"